 The image we give in a job interview is very important: it is the first impression that the Recruiter will have from us and, as we all know, first impressions matter, especially if we are applying for a fashion company.

 Only 30 seconds are needed to make a first impression on someone.
 Therefore, it is very important to pay attention to the verbal and non-verbal language, as well as the image.
-A specific piece, a complement or even a colour, can make us a greater damage than any phrase or curriculum.
+A specific piece, a compliment or even a colour, can make us greater damage than any phrase or curriculum.
 The fact that a coach can remember you after seeing hundreds of candidates is a point in your favour.
-So, in addition to having carried out a good job search process (or Jobhunting) and to develop an impeccable CV, it is important that when we get to the job interview we leave a good impression.
+So, in addition to having carried out a good job search process (or Job hunting) and developing an impeccable CV, it is important that when we get to the job interview we leave a good impression.
 This is where the choice of attire comes in.

-In Luxe Talent we have 4 tips that will help you choose the right outfit for next interview for a fashion brand:
+In Luxe Talent, we have 4 tips that will help you choose the right outfit for your next interview for a fashion brand: